pyexcel/pyexcel/docs/source/architecture.rst

 read and write data in the same file format, you as the pyexcel is left to pick which suit your task best.

+Dotted arrow means the package or module is loaded later.

 .. image:: _static/images/architecture.svg